Code-Institute-Submissions/Code-Institute-Milestone-Project-1-vitae-jp/README.md

 **Setup** - Header has a title of the page and a closing tab to the Index/Home page.
 (This is a resume page based on the information that is also available on the donwloadable CV).
 The main contents is information which is separated into accordions in 3 columns.
 The middle section is animated initials of the applicant.
 Below in the footer- about me column, social links column, download CV pdf column.

 **User experience setup** - The header is the same font as the main title (continuity), which shows the user which link they are in.
 The closing tab is the same setup as on the Portfolio and Reviews page.
 The main contents is accordions, the user clicks on the titles, information collapses down and closes when clicked on again.
 I wanted to separate the information to ensure that there was not too much information on the page which might overwelm the reader/user.
 The middle column is animated initials of the applicant with a strong font to again draw the attention of the user to the middle of the page, ensuring that the user will see the accordion tabs next to it.
+There are also arrow icons to indicate a link to click on.
+For continuity again the icons rotate like the social links in the social footer.
+The accordion also allows the user to click the next tab without closing the tab they just viewed.
 To ensure continuity, like the Home page, the colour theme continues.
 Below the main contents, again 3 items.
 The footer is the same format as on the Portfolio and Reviews page.

 ### **Contact me page**: